In an interview for Forbes Ukraine’s second issue, General Manager at WePlay Esports Oleh Humeniuk tells about brand integrations in esports.

 For example, during the WePlay!
 Bukovel Minor 2020 tournament, McDonald’s offered viewers a promo code for a free order delivery across Ukraine.
 We created an SFM video with a courier from Dota 2 who delivers a McDonald’s takeaway bag to game characters.

 Stage scenery integrations, host mentions, or raffles can be additional brand activation options.

 Tell us about the future of esports.
 Are the industry and audience still growing?

-The global esports audience grows by 15% yearly, according to closed data from Newzoo independent esports analytics provider.
-These are mostly young people, 18–35-year-old men with middle or high income, who are interested in social media, movies, cars, computer technology, and gadgets.
-We are talking about millennials or the so-called digital natives.
+The global esports audience grows by 15% every year, according to closed data from independent esports analytics provider Newzoo.
+They are mostly young people, men aged 18 to 35 with middle or high income who are interested in social media, movies, cars, computer technology, and gadgets.
+We are talking about millennials, or the so-called digital natives.

 Newzoo estimates that the global esports audience will reach 646 million people in 2021.
-Among them, 295 million will watch games regularly, and 351 million – from time to time.
+Among them, 295 million will be watching games regularly and 351 million — from time to time.

 The esports audience in Ukraine is 1.67 million people.
-In particular, 599,000 of them are regular viewers, and 1.08 million are those who occasionally watch tournaments.
+In particular, 599,000 of them are regular viewers, and 1.08 million are those who watch tournaments occasionally.

 Choose a category

 Subscribe to our newsletter